DHP-stottepakke/pages/pages/dmp_knowledge_base/5_sharing_preservation.md

 See also [4 - Legal and ethical requirements](/4_legal_ethics).
 Health data would be a typical example where legal obligations for retaining/destroying data exist.

+Institutions and funders may set requirements to retain data for a given period.
+For example, the Research Council of Norway 'has stipulated as a requirement that research data must be stored in a safe and secure manner for a minimum of 10 years' ([Policy for Open Science, 2020](https://www.forskningsradet.no/siteassets/forskningspolitisk-radgivning/apen-forskning/nfr-policy-open-science-eng.pdf)).

 > 5b.2\
 Indicate how it will be decided what data to keep.
 Describe the data to be preserved long-term.